Michigan Porch

 • The Black River waterfall trails and platforms are under phased construction through fall 2027.

-This is a snapshot — always check the managing agency's live page right before your trip: DNR closures, Pictured Rocks conditions, and the Ottawa National Forest Black River page.
+This is a snapshot — always check the managing agency's live page right before your trip: DNR closures, Agate Falls status, Pictured Rocks conditions, and the Ottawa National Forest Black River page.

 Where the waterfalls are (and why)

-Why such a lopsided split?
+Why is the split so lopsided — hundreds up north, withOcqueoc Falls as the Lower Peninsula's standout developed stop?
 It's mostly geology.
-In much of the Lower Peninsula, the bedrock is buried under thick deposits left by glaciers, and rivers cross gentler terrain — so few ledges for water to tumble over.
+In much of the Lower Peninsula, the bedrock isburied under thick deposits left by glaciers, and rivers cross gentler terrain — so few ledges for water to tumble over.
 Across much of the Upper Peninsula, hard, resistant bedrock lies at or near the surface.
 Where flowing water cuts through rock layers of different hardness, the softer rock wears away faster and you get ledges, gorges, and waterfalls.

 So if you're chasing waterfalls in Michigan, you're heading north and west, into the U.P.
 It's a longer drive for most folks, which is part of what makes these falls feel like a real adventure.

-Official source — Map of U.P. waterfalls (trip planning).
+The best map — Map of U.P. waterfalls (UP Travel, trip planning).

 Tahquamenon Falls (the headliner)